Health Supplement Registration Process in Vietnam

 Scope of this page:

-• Statutory timelines (7 working days for medical-purpose foods and infant foods, 21 working days for TPBVSK and special-diet foods) versus the much longer real-world experience under Decree 15/2018, and the redesigned regime under Decree 46/2026.
+- Statutory timelines (7 working days for medical-purpose foods and infant foods, 21 working days for TPBVSK and special-diet foods) versus the much longer real-world experience under Decree 15/2018, and the redesigned regime drafted in Decree 46/2026 (currently suspended; see banner).

 How to read this page: The overview below frames the system.
 "Key documents" is the authoritative legal stack — consult it in the listed order.
-"Recent updates" focuses on the 2026 reform package, the customs-clearance crisis of late January 2026, the bridge period under Resolution 09/2026/NQ-CP, and what changed when Decree 46 resumed on 15 April 2026.
+"Recent updates" focuses on the 2026 reform package as drafted, the customs-clearance crisis of late January 2026, the bridge period under Resolution 09/2026/NQ-CP, and the indefinite suspension of NĐ 46 under Resolution 15/2026/NQ-CP.
 "Resources & links" gives the operational portals applicants actually use.
 The FAQ closes the most frequent buyer/sponsor questions.

 Authority — who decides:

-• Cục An toàn thực phẩm (Vietnam Food Administration — VFA), under the Ministry of Health, is the issuing authority for TPBVSK, medical-nutrition foods, special-diet foods, and infant foods nationwide.
-From 15 April 2026 under Decree 46, packaging and food-contact materials also fall to MOH/VFA.
+- Cục An toàn thực phẩm (Vietnam Food Administration — VFA), under the Ministry of Health, is the issuing authority for TPBVSK, medical-nutrition foods, special-diet foods, and infant foods nationwide.
+Under the NĐ 46 design (text suspended by NQ 15/2026 and not in operational force), packaging and food-contact materials would also move to MOH/VFA; pending NĐ 46 taking effect the existing NĐ 15/2018 inter-ministerial split continues to apply.

 Validity of an acceptance certificate: